rongqingpin/Cheatsheets/ANSYS.md

 4. To inspect specific location, click `probe` from the toolbar, then click on the graph
 5. To view 3D volume: `volume rendering` from the toolbar or toolbar - `location` - `volume`
     - can select 'isovolume' to view by thresholding
+6. Use `.flprj` file to load & view data from different time steps
+    - can choose `animation` and export movies